 - Mix the ingredients in a bowl until a spreadable paste forms.

-- Lay out old newspapers or towels on a flat surface, such as a kitchen floor or counter.
+- Lay out old newspapers, towels or a trash bag on a flat surface, such as a kitchen floor or counter.

 - Spread the mixture all over the racks using either a paintbrush, spoon or your hands.
 Using your hands is perhaps the most efficient way, But grease build up and grime will threaten to stain your hands, clothing and anything you touch.
 A pair of rubber kitchen gloves will keep your hands clean and ensure that your kitchen stays clean.

 - Let sit on your oven racks for about six hours.
 Then wipe clean with a damp cloth or rinse off completely in the sink or a bathtub.
 You can use a stainless steel scouring pad here too on especially dried on gunk on your oven racks.
 Dry the racks off before returning them to your oven.